open-mmlab/mmdeploy/docs/en/01-how-to-build/Jetson_docker.md

 ```
   and import jetson_patch at the beginning which file you want.
   I know is not quietly ellegant, but it works well...(for Jetson AGX Orin)

 4. Jetpack with PyTorch 2.0 has some issue
+> If you use the docker, we help you change the PyTorch in dockerfile.

   we need to modify torch.onnx._run_symbolic_method
   **from**
 ```python